 This podcast episode was originally a summit session at our 2020 Rise Up Christian Educator's Summit.
-We are happy to announce that we have another Rise Up Christian Educator's Summit coming up in October 2021.
-You can register for free to attend now at: 2021 Rise Up Christian Educator's Summit.
+We are happy to announce that the Rise Up Online Conference will be returning again in October.
+Learn more at: Rise Up Christian Educator's Summit.

 spread the word!